Worth Street station: Construction and opening

 Planning for a subway line in New York City dates to 1864.
 However, development of what would become the city's first subway line did not start until 1894, when the New York State Legislature passed the Rapid Transit Act.
 The subway plans were drawn up by a team of engineers led by William Barclay Parsons, the Rapid Transit Commission's chief engineer.
 It called for a subway line from New York City Hall in lower Manhattan to the Upper West Side, where two branches would lead north into the Bronx.
-A plan was formally adopted in 1897, and all legal conflicts concerning the route alignment were resolved near the end of 1899.
+A plan was formally adopted in 1897, and all legal conflicts over the route alignment were resolved near the end of 1899.
 The Rapid Transit Construction Company, organized by John B. McDonald and funded by August Belmont Jr., signed the initial Contract 1 with the Rapid Transit Commission in February 1900, in which it would construct the subway and maintain a 50-year operating lease from the opening of the line.
 In 1901, the firm of Heins & LaFarge was hired to design the underground stations.
 Belmont incorporated the Interborough Rapid Transit Company (IRT) in April 1902 to operate the subway.

 The Worth Street station was constructed as part of the route segment from Chambers Street to Great Jones Street.
 Construction on this section of the line began on July 10, 1900, and was awarded to Degnon-McLean Contracting Company.
 By late 1903, the subway was nearly complete, but the IRT Powerhouse and the system's electrical substations were still under construction, delaying the system's opening.
 The Worth Street station opened on October 27, 1904, as one of the original 28 stations of the New York City Subway from City Hall to 145th Street on the Broadway–Seventh Avenue Line.

 The first collision in the history of the New York City Subway system occurred at the station on January 11, 1905.
 On that date, the motorman of a southbound Lenox Avenue train did not obey a caution signal at the Spring Street station, which indicated that there was a train ahead between Canal Street and Worth Street, and collided into a Broadway train that was stopped at Worth Street, waiting for a signal to clear.
 The accident shattered the glass in the rear car of the Broadway train, and the first two cars of the Lenox Avenue train.
 Six people were hurt by falling glass.
 The accident could have been averted if the local tracks had had automatic tripping devices, which were present on the express tracks.
 The installation of these devices on the local tracks was considered to be impractical due to the high frequency of local service.
 The accident only resulted in a ten-minute delay in service, and after it was determined no people were killed, the trains proceeded in regular service.